argoproj/applicationset/docs/Generators.md

   # ...
 ```

-* `organization`: Required name of the Github organization to scan.
+* `organization`: Required name of the GitHub organization to scan.
 If you have multiple orgs, use multiple generators.
-* `api`: If using Github Enterprise, the URL to access it.
+* `api`: If using GitHub Enterprise, the URL to access it.
-* `tokenRef`: A Secret name and key containing the Github access token to use for requests.
+* `tokenRef`: A Secret name and key containing the GitHub access token to use for requests.
 If not specified, will make anonymous requests which have a lower rate limit.

 For label filtering, the repository topics are used.
+Currently only the default branch for the repository will be scanned.

 ### Filters

 Filters allow selecting which repositories to generate for.
 Filters are additive, specifying none will template every repository and each filter added will pare that down.
+If multiple filters are present, either in a single entry or multiple, the filter behavior is an AND of all.
+If at least one is NOT true, the repository will not be included.

 ```yaml
 apiVersion: argoproj.io/v1alpha1